alex/recipes/desserts/chocolate-cake.rst

 #.
 Preheat oven to 350.
 #.
 Butter a 9- by 2-inch cake pan (not from the |3/4| cup butter).
 #.
-Dust the pan with flower, and then knock out any excess.
+Dust the pan with flour, and then knock out any excess.
 #.
 Mix flour, cocoa, baking soda, and salt with a whisk.
 #.
 In a separate bowl, beat together butter and brown sugar until pale and
    fluffy.